We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 - Available in over 25 countries

 Bitcoin Taxes is rudimentary yet effective, cost-efficient crypto tax software suitable with support of over 1 million transactions.
-As one of the first, and the most common crypto tax software, Bitcoin Taxes generates basic reports such as IRS Form 8949 and schedule D. That said, while the user interface is a bit dated, it is a great tool for investors who know what they are doing are just looking to accurately calculate and pay taxes.
+As one of the first, and the most common crypto tax software, Bitcoin Taxes generates basic reports such as IRS Form 8949 and Schedule D. That said, while the user interface is a bit dated, it is a tool for investors who know what they are doing are just looking to accurately calculate and pay taxes.

 Bitcoin.Taxes integrates 35 crypto exchanges which are quite limited compared to other crypto tax software options in this list.
 Yet, it still has an API for major platforms like Binance, BitFlyer, Bittrex, Changelly, and Crypto.com.
 Users will find it a minimalistic crypto tax software with no dashboards or crypto portfolio tracker which will not suit more experienced investors.
 The primary task it performs is to generate tax documents online.
 The cost basis method it employs is FIFO, which is compatible with other standard tax applications such as TurboTax but does not have LIFO, ACB, or HIFO like our top-rated tax software like Koinly and Accointing.

-Like most crypto tax software on the list, Bitcoin.Taxes has a free plan.
+Like most crypto tax software on the list, Bitcoin.Taxes have a free plan.
 Those looking for premium features can use credit cards and cryptocurrencies to pay for membership.

 Overall, Bitcoin.Taxes are a great crypto tax software for those looking for a minimalistic UI with no extra features such as tax harvesting.
 Users can also create custom quotes depending on the number of transactions they are going to use them for.
 That said, the crypto tax software is only available in 5 countries, and users that margin trade crypto will have to find another tax software as its margin report is limited to Kraken only.